stephanie-w/PredictionAssignment/prediction-assignment.md

 ## Testing the model on the training set (testing)

-Let's get the predictions from the testin set and compare the results with the actual data in a confusion matrix:
+Let's get the predictions from the testing set and compare the results with the actual data in a confusion matrix:

 ```r
 pred <- predict(modelFit, testing)